dojohouse/ongaku/README.md

 #### Notes
 - Use a NFC writer to save `url` in NFC cards
 - Use a QR generator to create a QR code with `url` information
+- Tag Entries are created in the `/server/data/tags.json`
+  - Edit Tag Entries through the web interface

 ## Server